Have an Authentic Wisconsin Meal at Dinner on the Farm

 Holy Hill Art Farm, named for its scenic setting near the stunning Holy Hill National Shrine of Mary, frequently sells out its Dinner on the Farm Series, held June through August in a weathered, hundred-year-old barn with 30-foot ax-hewn oak beams.
 Sit at a vintage farm table, listen to live local musicians and feast on entrees like a pig roast or stone-fired pizza.

-This small, family-run winery and organic farm hosts pasta dinners and even cooking classes in addition to its farm-to-table meals offered from summer all the way through winter.
+This small, family-run winery and organic farm hosts seasonally inspired specials and appetizers on Friday evenings in addition to its farm-to-table meals offered Saturday evenings.

 As Campo di Bella’s own vineyards planted in 2010 mature, the owners source grapes from other local suppliers for their in-house production and offer a wine bar experience on weekends with labels from Italy and closer to home.